parisepigenetics/RASflow_EDC/README.md

 ## Which mapping reference do you want to use?
 Genome or transcriptome?
 REFERENCE: genome  # "genome" or "transcriptome", I haven't implemented transcriptome yet.

-## alignment quality control
-alignmentQC: yes  # "yes" or "no" to specify whether you want to do alignment QC

 ## Do you want to do Differential Expression Analysis (DEA)?
 DEA: yes  # "yes" or "no"